 - Toppings may not stick to the surface.

 To get rid of these, we must consider oils that have the following features when frying donuts –

-- A neutral flavor: Strongly flavored oil will end up tasting the donuts just like oil, but this is a very neutral flavored oil.
+- A neutral flavor: Strongly flavored oil will end up tasting the donuts just like oil.

 - High smoke point: Oil reaching temperatures at least 380 degrees Fahrenheit without smoking or making any fire should be chosen to prevent accidents.